 I'm John Zolidis and my weightlifting history began way back in 1975 at Vince’s Gym in Cleveland, Ohio.
 Vince’s was located on the 4th floor of an old building in a rough neighborhood of Cleveland.
 It was not a health club or fitness center that attracted housewives, fitness buffs, or businessmen.Only the strongest most determined men chose to train there.
 Vince’s was a pure muscle head gym that was run by Vince Lubowicki.
 Vince won the Senior National Heavyweight Olympic Weightlifting title in the 1930’s.
 He was one of the first men to snatch over 300 pounds and exceeded the world record in the press by 30 pounds.
 He was a very powerful man and a very knowledgeable coach.
 I remember seeing him deadlift over 700 pounds for repetitions after age 60.
 45 years later I still train on his basic power-bodybuilding program

 Under Vince’s instruction I managed some good lifting.
 I deadlifted 700 pounds as a teenage middleweight in 1980.
-Over my lifting career I lifted in 4 powerlifting national championships and finished in 4thplace at the 1981 YMCA nationals as a light-heavyweight.
+Over my lifting career I lifted in one national level Olympic Lifting championship,and 4 National level Powerlifting Championships.
+I finished in 4thplace at the 1981 YMCA nationals as a light-heavyweight.
 My best lifts outside of competition were done around 185 pounds bodyweight.
 My best efforts on the powerlifts were:

 Squat = 645 pounds